Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 Prague underground tour skeletons around table

+This again I booked on my credit card and I did enjoy it.
 I went on the Prague Ghost Tour on my 3rd visit here.
 That was very Interesting but I remember back then I see this tour and I wanted to do it.
 This day I didn’t leave me hostel till about 13:30pm – I wasn’t sure what I’d do until 18:30pm when the tour started so basically just went for a wander around the Starometska area.

-About The Underground Tour
+My Experience of The Prague Underground Tour

 The Golem of Prague model underground tour june 2026

-I never heard this story before but The Golem of Prague was a being created through Kabbalistic magic to help protect the Jewish Community of the City.
+I never heard this story before but it’s a good one.
+The Golem of Prague was a being created through Kabbalistic magic to help protect the Jewish Community of the City.
 It lost control after the Rabbi forgot to remove the shem (the name of god) from its forehead before the Sabbath.

 It was eventually stopped and according to legend its remains still rest in the City.
+In the attic of the Old New Synagogue

 Dragon skulls prague underground tour